Comparing homological invariants for mapping classes of surfaces: Background on bordered theory vs Fukaya categories

-Objects of partially wrapped Fukaya category $\mathcal{F}_Z(\Sigma)$ consist of exact Lagrangian closed submanifolds in $\hat{\Sigma}$, as well as non-compact properly embedded ones such that the ends stabilize to be rays in a cylindrical end, see \cite{Aur1} for details.
-Morphism spaces are Lagrangian Floer cochain complexes $hom_{\mathcal{F}_Z(\Sigma)}(L_1,L_2)=CF_{Lagr}^*(\tilde{L_1},L_2)$, where $\tilde{L_1}$ is a Lagrangian submanifolds perturbed by generic Hamiltonian.
-Because of non-compact Lagrangians, the behavior of Hamiltonian perturbation at infinity of $\hat{\Sigma}$ needs to be specified.
-Specifically constructed Hamiltonian wraps the ray of the arc around the cylindrical end until it reaches the "stop", i.e. one of the rays in $Z \times [1,+\infty)$.
-See \cite{Aur1} for the details, and Figure \ref{fig:partially_wrapped_perturbation} for a schematic picture. $A_\infty$ operations
+\item Objects of the partially wrapped Fukaya category $\F_Z(\Sigma)$ are curves of two types: \begin{itemize} \item Closed exact embedded Lagrangian curves in $\hat{\Sigma}$; \item Non-compact properly embedded curves (arcs for short) such that the ends at infinity of $\hat{\Sigma}$ stabilize to be rays $(r,0)$ in the cylindrical end. \end{itemize} \item Morphism spaces are Lagrangian Floer cochain complexes $hom_{\F_Z(\Sigma)}(L_1,L_2)=CF_\text{Lagr}^*(\widetilde{L_1},L_2)$, where $\widetilde{L_1}$ is a Lagrangian submanifolds perturbed by a generic Hamiltonian.
+Because we consider non-compact Lagrangians, the behavior of the Hamiltonian perturbation at infinity of $\hat{\Sigma}$ affects $hom_{\F_Z(\Sigma)}(L_1,L_2)$ in an essential way.
+Auroux constructs a specific Hamiltonian, which wraps the ray of the arc around the cylindrical end until it reaches the stop, i.e. one of the rays in $Z \times [1,+\infty)$; the best way to understand the resulting perturbation is to look at Figure~\ref{fig:partially_wrapped_perturbation}, where $Z=\{z\}$.
+See~\cite{Aur1} for the details of the construction of this Hamiltonian. \item $A_\infty$ operations